metacpan/metacpan-cpan-extracted/distros/G/Getopt-EX-Hashed/README.md

         GetOptions($obj->optspec)

-- **optspec**

-    Return option specification list which can be given to `GetOptions` function.
-GetOptions has a capability of storing values in a hash, by giving the hash reference as a first argument, but it is not expected.

 - **use\_keys**

-    Because hash keys are protected by `Hash::Util::lock_keys`, accessing non-existing member causes an error.
+    Because hash keys are protected by `Hash::Util::lock_keys`, accessing non-existent member causes an error.
 Use this function to declare new member key before use.

         $obj->use_keys( qw(foo bar) );